MRosan117/Class_Repo/README.md

-My name is Matthew Rosan I have a background in SAAS sae=les and Nasdaq futures trading.
+My name is Matthew Rosan I have a background in SAAS sales and Nasdaq futures trading.

 My career goal is to become a quantitative trader.